Online Bachelor of Arts in Chemistry

 CHM 234: General Organic Chemistry II

-The Bachelor of Arts in chemistry prepares you for roles in environmental sciences, forensics, toxicology and more.
-It prepares you for careers that often require skills and knowledge related to analysis of substances at the molecular level.
-It is also a useful degree for those looking to teach K-12 education.
+This online chemistry degree prepares you for careers that often require skills and knowledge related to analysis of substances at the molecular level, such as roles in environmental sciences, forensics, toxicology and more.
+This degree is also useful for those looking to teach K-12 education.
+Career examples include, but aren’t limited to:

 Chemical Technician